kubectl

 default Current context is now "default"

-minikube start --driver docker --addons ingress --addons registry \ --addons registry-aliases --addons storage-provisioner # verify that all pods are running kubectl get pods -A
+minikube start --driver=docker \ --addons ingress \ --addons registry \ --addons registry-aliases \ --addons storage-provisioner \ --kubernetes-version=v1.23.5

 This command installs hkube